reviewboard/reviewboard/docs/manual/extending/auth-backends.rst

    a review request as a reviewer.
 In the latter case, Review Board will look up the user using the authentication backend in order to see if the user exists and can be added.

+.. py:method:: query_users(query, request)

+   :param query: A user-query search string.
+   :param request: The current Django Request object.
+   :rtype: ``None``.

+   This function is executed when querying :ref:`webapi2.0-user-list-resource`, before retrieving the list of users from the database.

+   The response is always fetched directly from the database; however, this function allows backends to search an external service and create or update users in the Review Board database before the query is executed.

 .. _auth-settings-form: